m3data/collective-futurecrafting/pages/craft/principles.md

 <div class="container">
   <div class="section-heading">
     <h2>Principles to guide the craft of living practice</h2>
     <p>Principles are an important orientating force.
-While our <a href="{{ '/craft/philosophy' | relative_url }}" target="_blank"> philosophical axioms</a> ground us in a deeper ancestral wisdom, these principles guide our practical engagement with the intergenerational and interspecies work of crafting flourishing futures.</p>
+While our <a href="{{ '/craft/philosophy' | relative_url }}" target="_blank"> philosophical axioms</a> ground us in a deeper cosmic and ancestral wisdom, these principles guide our practical engagement with the intergenerational and interspecies work of crafting flourishing futures.</p>
   </div>
 </div>